yurnov/social-media-bot/README.md

 Prerequisites:
-  1. Create `.env` file with your token and access configuration (optional).
+  1. Create `.env` file in the project root folder with your token (mandatory) and access configuration (optional).
 Use `.env.example` as a reference.
   2. Clone the repo
   ```sh
     git clone https://github.com/ovchynnikov/load-bot-linux.git